Tear Trough Filler in London & UK

 - Reduced risk of bleeding and bruising

-- Less treatment discomfort due to less cannula entry points compared with the sharp needle technique
+- Less treatment discomfort due to fewer cannula entry points compared with the sharp needle technique

 - Reduced risk of intravascular injection causing tissue necrosis and even blindness